blankony/myfirebaseflutterapp/README.md

-# PNJ Media App
+# SAPA PNJ (Sarana Pengguna Aplikasi Politeknik Negeri Jakarta)

+SAPA PNJ is a specialized social media and communication platform designed exclusively for the Politeknik Negeri Jakarta (PNJ) community.

+## Meaning of the Name

+Sarana Pengguna Aplikasi: Refers to its primary function as a digital tool or container designed for use by PNJ community members (students, lecturers, staff).
+It emphasizes that this platform is the application infrastructure for its users.

+Politeknik Negeri Jakarta (PNJ): Affirms that this application focuses exclusively on the PNJ academic environment.
+Overall, SAPA PNJ serves as a medium to facilitate communication, information sharing, and real-time social interaction among all users in the Politeknik Negeri Jakarta campus environment.

+## Project Overview
 A Flutter-based social platform for the PNJ community.
 Backed by Firebase for authentication, Firestore, and security rules.
 Built with a dark-first UI.

 ## Core Features

-- Firebase Authentication (login, register, password reset)
+- Authentication: Firebase Authentication (login, register, password reset), persistent sessions, and optional email verification.
-- Persistent sessions
-- Optional email verification
-- Real-time Firestore backend
-- Full CRUD for posts and replies
+- Real-time Interaction: Real-time Firestore backend with full CRUD for posts and replies.
-- Like/Unlike, Repost, Follow/Unfollow interactions
+- Social Features: Like/Unlike, Repost, Follow/Unfollow interactions.
-- Live feed sorted by timestamp
+- Feed: Live feed sorted by timestamp.
-- User profiles with bio, name, NIM, email
+- User Profiles: Profiles with bio, name, NIM, email, and navigation to other profiles.
-- Profile navigation
-- Light/Dark theme toggle
+- Customization: Light/Dark theme toggle.
-- Profile editing and password change
+- Account Management: Profile editing, password change, logout, delete account, and change profile picture.
+- AI Assistent: Real Gemini Based Backended AI Assistant integrated
-- Logout and account deletion
+- Search: Search for posts, and users

 ## Screenshots
 ### Landing & Auth